 This series, painted and completed in 2010, are acrylic on canvas.
 Energy is always there, coming and going with the solar breezes and beyond – way beyond to the very beginning and to the very end.
 All we can say is “we are here.”
-We always wonder are we here alone in space, riding this cosmic beachball, surrounded by dark energy and hitchhiking light years.
+We always wonder are we here alone in space, riding this cosmic beachball, surrounded by expanding dark energy and hitchhiking light years.
 Time doesn’t stand still.
 Truth is seen from various points in space each a mirror with no reflections.

 These are a few of several hundred paintings, mostly on masonite, where Anders has left a human form to draw upon our attention.
 These cartoons have souls born of lyrical abstract impressionistic roots: head and shoulders, freaks and demons, flora and fauna, conspiracy and conjoining.
 These have steady eyes focused on the viewer.
 At night they share stories amongst each other about the violent homosapien.